 The mitml package can also be used to manage, visualise, and analyse

 the imputed data.
-For example, the summary
+For example, the summary and plot methods display

 information about the imputed data object and the convergence of the